Mini-Stef/Core-Data-Model-Editor/README.md

 ## Included features

 * Graphical representation of entities, their attributes and their relationships.
-* Edit the model as you wish, any entity, any attribute, relationships, create new mode versions etc...
+* Edit the model as you wish, any entity, any attribute, relationships, create new model versions etc...
-* Search the model for a string; all entities, attributes, relationships which name includes this string are revealed.
+* Search the model for a string; all entity, attribute, and relationship names that include this string are found.
 * Quickly see which entities are part of a configuration thanks to colours.